jakemcc/jakemccrary.com/source/_posts/2020-11-14-speeding-up-magit.markdown

 [Magit](https://github.com/magit/magit) is a great Emacs tool and by far my favorite way of interacting with git repositories.
 I use Magit nearly every day.

-Unfortunately, refreshing the Magit status page can be a big sluggish when you are working a large repository.
+Unfortunately, refreshing the Magit status page can be sluggish when you are working in a large repository.

 A few months ago, I was sick of waiting and dug into ways of speeding up loading the status page.
 After doing some searching and reading, I learned about the `magit-refresh-verbose` variable.

 Setting `magit-refresh-verbose` to true causes Magit to print some very useful output to your `*Messages*` buffer.
-This output hows how many seconds each step of `magit-status` takes.
+This output shows how many seconds each step of `magit-status` takes.

 Here is the output for the large repo I'm spending most of my time in.